 Other Opportunities to Volunteer in Romania

-Angloville‘s popular English immersion programme has crossed over from Poland to venues in Romania where native English language speakers can earn themselves a week in a hotel in exchange for helping Romanians learn our language.
+Angloville‘s popular English immersion programme has crossed over from Poland to venues in Romania.
+Native English language speakers can earn themselves a week in a hotel in exchange for helping Romanians learn our language.

-Romania Animal Rescue are always looking for volunteers from Europe and the US to help with the following skills: vets, vet techs, web development, administration, fundraising, social media, event organizing and animal care.
-Good pictures help Brasov’s Care for Dogs rehome their animals faster and better and could use a photographer.
+Romania Animal Rescue is always looking for volunteers from Europe and the US to help with the following skills: vets, vet techs, web development, administration, fundraising, social media, event organizing and animal care.
+Good pictures help Brasov’s Care for Dogs rehome their animals faster and better and they could use a photographer.
 Other roles include those of PR and social media coordinator.
-Save the Dogs say volunteers in Romania are not needed as badly as some years ago but is still interested in receiving visits of qualified veterinarians, veterinary nurses and dog trainers to support their local teams in Romania.
+Save the Dogs say volunteers in Romania are not needed as badly as some years ago but are still interested in receiving visits from qualified veterinarians, veterinary nurses and dog trainers to support their local teams in Romania.

 Help Exchange Networks in Romania

 Other Ways to Travel or Stay for Free in Romania

 Stay free in return for caring for local residents’ homes or pets.
 Join Trusted Housesitters to live rent free as a house sitter.